Demographics of Singapore: Post-independence

-In the post-independence period, the population of Singapore has been categorised into four main groups: Chinese, Malays, Indians, and Others.
-The CMIO system was first proposed in 1956 to organise the education system of Singapore by four national languages.Although population growth in Singapore was driven by immigration for a long period during the colonial period, the population increase in Singapore became dominated by native births in Singapore around the middle of the 20th century, and boomed after the Second World War.
-After Singapore became independent in 1965, the free movement of people between Malaysia and Singapore ended, and net immigration dropped to a low level of 24,000 in the decade of 1970–80 due to tighter control on immigration.
-However, the fertility of the Chinese population declined sharply after the post-war boom, while that of the Malays remained high.
-There was therefore a corresponding percentage increase of the Malay population, which rose to 14.5% in 1967 after a long period of continual decline.
+In the post-independence period after 1965, Singapore's population has been broadly classified into four main groups: Chinese, Malays, Indians and Others, a category that consists largely of Eurasians.
+These groups collectively shape the country's contemporary cultural and social landscape, influencing its cuisine, languages, religions and traditions that are regarded as distinctive to Singapore.
+The CMIO framework was first proposed in 1956 during British colonial rule as a way to structure the education system around four designated national languages.

+Although immigration was a major driver of population growth in Singapore during the colonial period, by the mid-20th century growth became dominated by native births and accelerated following World War II.
+After Singapore's separation from Malaysia in 1965, the free movement of people between the two countries ended, and net immigration fell to a low of 24,000 in the decade from 1970 to 1980 due to tighter immigration controls by the Singaporean government.
+Meanwhile, fertility among the Chinese population declined sharply after the post-war boom, while fertility among the Malay population remained relatively high.
+As a result, the Malay share of the population increased to 14.5% in the late-1960s, reversing a long period of decline during the British colonial period.